-We have more than 650 member organisations and key individuals, including half of Scotland's local authorities, every Scottish university and most of its colleges, 150 primary and secondary schools, dozens of different churches and faith-based groups, hospitals, businesses, charities and NGOs, and a wide range of grass-root community-based organisations.
+We have more than 900 member organisations and key individuals, including 15 of Scotland's local authorities, representatives from every Scottish university and most of its colleges, 200 primary and secondary schools, dozens of different churches and faith-based groups, hospitals, businesses, charities and NGOs, and a wide range of grass-root community-based organisations.
 Our work permeates almost all aspects of Scottish civil society.